 When you run a google search for the services your business offers, do you find your company name on the first page of the search results?
 A staggering 91% of people don’t click past the first page of Google search results!
 You’re probably nodding your head right now, thinking “Yup, that’s me!”
 And even if you do happen to get curious about what’s on the second page and click the “2” at the bottom of the page, do you end up choosing a company on the second page?
 Probably not!

 This is huge.

 If your company isn’t on the first page of Google search results, then it is missing out on 91% of sales opportunities!
 As much as we love social media and the difference it can make for a growing company, there’s no amount of social media posts that can make up for this kind of loss.

 Hyperchat Social has steadily climbed its way up to the top of Google search results.
 When you search “social media marketing agency in Alpharetta, GA,” BAM, we’re the very first result.
 We don’t say this to brag (okay, maybe a little).
 But we didn’t get to the top by chance – not at all!
 We worked hard to get our name out there and produce a brand that is recognized as a skilled competitor in our market.
 We say all this to back up the fact we know how to help you.
 If you want to get your business on the first page, then keep reading!

-How to Get Your Business on The First Page
+How to Get Your Business on The First Page of Google

 First, you want to make sure that your website is showing up in a Google search at all.
 Before you start scrolling through page after page searching for your name, simply search for your business name instead.
 You can easily make sure your website is accounted for by simply searching for your business name specifically.
 If your name pops up, then you can confirm that people can find your website.
 If it doesn’t show up, then you will need to make some SEO-related changes on your website.